 - refer potential victims of any age to the National Referral Mechanism

 - help potential victims receive support and medical care

 - notify the Home Office of potential victims (Duty to Notify)

-Trafficking is where children and young people are tricked, forced or persuaded to leave their homes and are moved or transported and then exploited, forced to work or sold.
+Child trafficking is a form of modern slavery.
+It is where children and young people are tricked, forced and/or persuaded to leave their homes and are moved/transported and then exploited, forced to work or sold.
 Children can be trafficked for:

 - sexual exploitation

 - benefit fraud

 - domestic slavery i.e. cleaning, cooking and childcare